-Conflicts will be mediated by the dean of students or designee.
-The role of the mediator is to (1) clarify the conflict and determine why it exists; and (2) help all parties reach an agreement on resolving the conflict and preventing future occurrences.
+Conflicts will be mediated by the Dean of Students or designee.
+The role of the mediator is to clarify the conflict, determine why it exists and help all parties reach an agreement on resolving the conflict to prevent future occurrences.

-Written records of the conflict and agreements reached by all parties will be kept on file in the office of the dean of students and may be used in future disciplinary actions.
+Written records of the conflict and agreements reached by all parties will be kept on file in the office of the Dean of Students and may be used in future disciplinary actions.